 The federal income tax laws regarding amounts you receive from your Savings Plan Account are complex.
 It is important to seek advice from a tax professional before making withdrawal, deferral or distribution decisions.

 Withdrawals and distributions from Roth accounts

 One of the primary advantages of saving for retirement through the Roth accounts is that your entire distribution can be tax-free.
-Your entire distribution is tax-free if your distribution is a “qualified distribution” as defined by tax law.
+A distribution from your Roth account is tax-free to the extent the distribution is a “qualified distribution” as defined by tax law.